13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 • Save

 Your favorite oversized sweater got a moth hole last week.
-Don’t toss it—the sleeves become a perfectly fitted dog sweater in the time it takes your coffee to brew.
+Don’t throw it away, the sleeves are turned into a perfectly fitted dog sweater in the time it takes your coffee to brew.

-Pro tip: If you’re training your dog to wear clothes for the first time, practice putting it on for 30 seconds before play sessions—they’ll associate sweater-time with playtime rewards.
+Pro tip: If you are training your dog to be okay wearing clothes, try putting the sweater on for 30 seconds before a play session, so that he/she will associate the sweater with playtime.

 📸 Photo credit: Instagram @lifeisbetterwithachihuahua